This Butterfinger Pie is a creamy and decadent pie recipe with plenty of Butterfinger candy bars swirled in.

 - Add a chocolate layer.

-- Add the super creamy peanut butter layer.
+- Then add the super creamy peanut butter layer.

-- Add the whipped cream layer with chopped Butterfingers sprinkled on top.
+- Finally, add the whipped cream layer with chopped Butterfingers sprinkled on top.

 How to Make Chocolate Spiders: